ARE YOU READY FOR A JOB INCONSTRUCTION MANAGEMENT TECHNOLOGY? Associate in Applied Science (AAS)

 Convenience: More than 90% of our students attend classes part-time while working during the day, so technical courses are offered in the evening.

-More than 1.2 million students have attended STLCC.
+More than one million students have attended STLCC.
 It’s the largest institute of higher education in the region, and the second largest in Missouri.

 To find out if STLCC is right for you, we invite you to visit.
 You can meet with one of our faculty members, tour the campus, and get answers to questions.
 Click Here